HSBC Securities lifts Kroger Co. [KR] price estimate. Who else is bullish?

 HSBC Securities have made an estimate for Kroger Co. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on September 22, 2023.

 Kroger Co.
-[KR] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.09.
-With this latest performance, KR shares gained by 0.94% in over the last four-week period, additionally sinking by -4.94% over the last 6 months – not to mention a rise of 4.37% in the past year of trading.
+[KR] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.56.
+With this latest performance, KR shares dropped by -2.30% in over the last four-week period, additionally sinking by -9.48% over the last 6 months – not to mention a rise of 1.28% in the past year of trading.

 Kroger Co.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.33 and a Current Ratio set at 0.80.